-Occasionally, a person or group of persons acting in concert acquiring shares resulting in a holding of over 50% of the voting rights of a company (which need not be a company to which the Code applies) will thereby acquire or consolidate control, as defined in the Code, of a second company because the first company itself is interested, either directly or indirectly through intermediate companies, in a controlling block of shares in the second company, or is interested in shares which, when aggregated with those which the person or group is already interested in, secure or consolidate control of the second company.
-The Panel will not normally require an offer to be made under this Rule in these circumstances unless either:
+If a person or group of persons acting in concert ("Acquirer A") acquires shares in a company ("Company B") which results in Acquirer A holding over 50% of the voting rights of Company B (which may or may not be a company to which the Code applies), Acquirer A may thereby indirectly obtain or consolidate control, as defined in the Definitions Section, of a second company ("Company C") because Company B either:

+- (a) controls Company C; or - (b) is interested in shares in Company C which, when aggregated with those in which Acquirer A is already interested, will result in Acquirer A obtaining or consolidating control of Company C.

-- (a) the interest in shares which the first company has in the second company is significant in relation to the first company.
-In assessing this, the Panel will take into account a number of factors including, as appropriate, the assets, profits and market values of the respective companies.
-Relative values of 50% or more will normally be regarded as significant; or - (b) securing control of the second company might reasonably be considered to be a significant purpose of acquiring control of the first company.
+The Panel will normally only require an offer to be made under Rule 9 in these circumstances if Company B's interest in shares in Company C is significant in relation to Company B. In assessing this, the Panel will take into account a number of factors including, as appropriate, the assets, profits and market values of the respective companies.
+Relative values of 30% or more will normally be regarded as significant.